LukeSmithxyz/based.cooking/src/eggs.md

 4. Cook until desired dryness.
 5. Season with salt and pepper.

+### Scrambled and fluffy

+1. Prepare as normal.
+2. Crack eggs into pan and let them coagulate maybe twenty or thirty seconds before scrambling.
+3. Use a rubber spatula to sort of scrape the egg towards the center of the pan.
+You're pushing the cooked egg towards the center while letting the raw egg spill out to be cooked.
+The more you scramble the less fluffy the egg will be.
+4. Finish as normal.

 Scrambled eggs are easy to customize.
 E.g. start by frying any of: onions, bits of ham, mushrooms, chopped tomatoes, etc., before cracking the eggs in.